RedBirdOBX/City-Info-API-Demo/README.md

 - Create multiple Cities with one post was added

 **1.5.0**
-TBD
+12.18.2019

 - Now accepts `xml` as content type for input.
+As a test, a new Postman request was added to the collection.
+It is labeled as 'Local - POST Create City with Xml'.
+With this test case, you can post to this resource with valid xml and it will be processed just as it is with json.
 - Prevents `POST` requests for cities and points of interest with provided Ids.
+The user should never be using POST to a city or point of interest resource with an Id in the route.
+These are for `PUT` and `PATCH` only.
+Methods were added to the controllers to prevent this.
-- Built in upserting for Point of Interest - does this conflict with the block method mentioned in the bullet above?
+- If a `guid` is excluded in the body of a `POST` (create Point Of Interest) for example, it will still pass standard validation since it is invoked as an "empty guid" - a GUID type cannot be null.
+The `Create Point of Interest` resource was updated to check for empty guids.
+Prevents empty/excluded guids from being posted